tonmate/tonmate/DEPLOYMENT.md

 ---

-*This deployment guide is for Customer Support AI Agent v1.0.0.
+*This deployment guide is for Tonmate v1.0.0.
 For updates and additional information, see the project repository.*